Penetration Testing: A Career Worth Considering

-Penetration testing, or security testing, is becoming a crucial part of any IT Security department in their efforts to secure their assets.
-One reason being new threats appearing along with the new technologies and devices, making it harder for companies to keep their data (and their customers’) secure.
-As a result, Penetration Testers see their career opportunities rise as new techniques to counter attack modern threats and increasing number of hackers are left to be discovered…
+Penetration testing, or security testing, is a crucial part of any IT security department.
+New threats appear alongside new technologies and devices, making it harder for companies to keep their data (and their customers) secure.
+As a result, penetration testers see their career opportunities rise as new techniques to counter attack modern threats and increasing number of hackers are left to be discovered.

-There is no ‘one’ career path to becoming a Penetration Tester.
-People from all industries are becoming devoted to fighting cyber criminals and even CEOs can be self-taught.
-In fact, according to HackerOne, x% of professionals disclosing vulnerabilities on their platform are self-taught.
+There is no single career path to becoming a penetration tester.
+People from all industries are devoted to fighting cyber criminals and even CEOs can be self-taught.
+In fact, according to HackerOne, a high number of professionals disclosing vulnerabilities on their platform are self-taught.

-If you’re interested in doing bug bounties, working for a renowned international IT Security company, or opening your own start-up, you’re required to have some serious skills, not only general knowledge.
-Indeed, IT Security being a highly hands-on field, employers are on the look-out for Penetration Testers with practical know-how on modern ways to secure their assets.
+If you’re interested in participating in bug bounties, working for a renowned international IT security company, or opening your own start-up, you’re required to have some serious skills, not only general knowledge.
+Obviously IT security is a highly technical field, and employers are on the lookout for penetration testers with practical know-how on modern ways to keep networks secure.

 Acquiring Pentesting Skills

 Penetration Testers have an extensive set of skills that can be learned in many ways.
 Here are some resources to acquire modern security testing know-how:

 - Network with other professionals and thought-leaders in your field

 - Make good use of (free) online resources

 - Enroll in a practical training course

 Read more about the different ways you can learn new InfoSec skills here.